maimunul/Mental-Health-Data-Kaggle-Competition-S4-E11/README.md

 2. **Feature Engineering**: Create and select meaningful features.
 3. **Model Training and Tuning**: Build, evaluate, and tune models.
 4. **Submission Preparation**: Prepare final predictions for submission.

-## Note: We use Optuna for finding best hyperparameter for that we use another notebook and we are only pasting best hyperparameter here.
-Best Model is Catboost with default hyperparameter

----

-## 🎯 Introduction

-### Competition Goal 🏁
-The goal of this competition is to explore mental health survey data and identify key factors associated with depression.
-By analyzing various features, we aim to make predictions that can accurately indicate the presence of depression.

-### Key Deliverables 📋
-We will produce predictions for each entry in the test set, aiming to achieve high accuracy in identifying individuals who may experience depression.

-### Evaluation Metric 🎯
-Submissions are evaluated using the **Accuracy Score**, meaning our predictions will be judged based on the proportion of correct classifications.

-### Approach Outline 🧩
-Our approach to the competition will include the following steps:
-1. **Data Exploration and Visualization**: Gain initial insights into the dataset.
-2. **Feature Engineering**: Create and select meaningful features.
-3. **Model Training and Tuning**: Build, evaluate, and tune models.
-4. **Submission Preparation**: Prepare final predictions for submission.

-## Note: We use Optuna for finding best hyperparameter for that we use another notebook and we are only pasting best hyperparameter here.
-Best Model is Catboost with default hyperparameter